 - 3.3 The Act gives the Government a legal duty to 'assist local authorities in promoting the sustainability of local communities.'
 Individuals, community groups and councils can put forward proposals on how they feel that the Government could carry out this duty. - 3.4 The meaning of sustainability under the Act has 4 strands: (i) improvement of the local economy, (ii) protection of the environment; (iii) promotion of social inclusion, and (iv) participation in civic and political activity.
 Proposals must fall into one or more of these categories.
-The Act also sets out a 'schedule' of matters to which people must have regard when putting forward proposals (see appendix A). - 3.5 Those wishing to put forward proposals will be assisted in due course by the production of Local Spending Reports by national Government, which will provide a breakdown of all public spending within a local authority area (not just council spending).
-The Act requires 'arrangements to be in place' for the production of spending reports by April 2009.
-However, as a consultation paper on the specific contents of the reports has only just been released, it seems unlikely that this will take place in time for the first round deadline. - 3.6 The Council launched its publicity for the Act on 6th March.
-A page has been created on the Council website and organisations, groups and partnerships have been contacted alerting them to the opportunity to generate proposals.
+The Act also sets out a 'schedule' of matters to which people must have regard when putting forward proposals. - 3.5 Those wishing to put forward proposals are assisted by the production of Local Spending Reports by national Government.
+The reports provide a breakdown of all public spending within a local authority area (not just council spending).
+The Department for Communities and Local Government produced the reports on-line on 29th April 2009. - 3.6 The Council launched its publicity for the Act on 6th March.
+A page was created on the Council website and organisations, groups and partnerships were contacted alerting them to the opportunity to generate proposals.